-The Preservation Lab in the UNLV Libraries Special Collections works to protect and repair UNLV Libraries' materials.
+The Preservation Lab in Special Collections works to protect and repair UNLV Libraries' materials.
 Established in October 1999, the program is a leader in preservation efforts in the state of Nevada.

-The UNLV Libraries Preservation Lab offers a fully equipped teaching laboratory.
-Conservator Michael Frazier often offers workshops and other educational programs.
-The Preservation Laboratory also hires UNLV undergraduate students participating in the Federal Work-Study Program, where they are fully trained in conservation techniques.
+Our Preservation Lab offers a fully equipped teaching laboratory.
+The Preservation Laboratory also hires undergraduate students participating in the Federal Work-Study Program, where they are fully trained in conservation techniques.

 Looking for conservation advice or the services of a conservator?
 Consult the American Institute of Conservation for recommendations.